Goodyimede/alx-pre_course/0x01-git/README.md

-I created a new directory called 0x01-git in my alx-precourse
+I created a new directory called 0x01-git in my alx-precou rse